Home FAQ Learning Support About us

 In a properly wicked container candle:

-• wax melts across top of the container from edge to edge
+• Wax melts across top of the container from edge to edge

-• the melt pool is 1/4 - 3/4" deep
+• The melt pool is 1/4 - 3/4" (6-19 mm) deep

-• wax burns cleanly at the flame without smoke or soot
+• Wax burns cleanly at the flame without smoke or soot

 How to choose the right wick:

-Wick Series
+Find the Best Wick Series

-All of our wicks are made primarily with cotton threads.
+All of our wicks are made primarily with all-natural cotton threads.
 Some have additional fibers (or treatments) that produce unique qualities.
 A full description of the components of a wick series is proprietary information and not published by the manufacturer.

 Recommended for: